 As car design evolves, exterior lighting has become more complex.
 Many newer vehicles have bulbs and lighting assemblies that are difficult to remove.
 If your assembly is inaccessible or complicated, take your vehicle to your local NAPA AutoCare to replace the brake light.

+Check out all the lighting parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to replace brake light bulbs, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.